GSA/digitalgov.gov/content/news/2023/06/2023-06-13-how-to-choose-the-right-metrics-for-your-intranet.md

 * **Customer loyalty score**: A measure of how likely users are to recommend the intranet to their colleagues.
 * **Customer effort score**: A measure of how easy it is for users to complete tasks on the intranet.

 Collecting and analyzing these metrics can ensure your intranet meets user expectations, contributing to higher satisfaction and engagement.
-[Common Metrics: Guidance, Best Practices, and Tools](https://digital.gov/2013/07/15/digital-metrics-for-federal-agencies/#part-1) is also worth a read.

 ## Aligning objectives with metrics